redhat-developer/vscode-openshift-tools/README.md

    * Supports Local Node.js and Java Components
    * Does not support git and binary based components

 'OpenShift: Debug' command simplifies the way to start debugging for OpenShift Components pushed to a cluster.
-It is an experimental feature, because it is using experimental OpenShift Do `debug` command under the hood and supports only local Java and Node.js components.
+It is an experimental feature, because it is using experimental odo `debug` command under the hood and supports only local Java and Node.js components.
 The command is available from command palette and context menu for Component nodes in OpenShift Application Explorer view.

 ##### Debug Node.js Component